JohnJoseph2019/BuzzRecipe/README.md

 ## Project Description

-This project is going to be a website/application where you can search your favorite drinks and learn how to make it.
-Also if you are in the mood for a random drink the website can generate the cocktail of the day so that you can make something new.
+This project is a website/application where you can look up your favorite drink and get information on how to make it.
+You will get an image of the drink, a list of ingredients with measurements and instructions on how it should be made.
+I also have a button, called Buzz Random, which gives you a random drink for you to make for those who are undecided what to drink.

 ## API and Data Sample